Getting Students Involved in STEAM

 Retro5ive has established a FTC Team in Melvindale, know as Strong Robotics.

-Retro5ive loves going to our local library, middle school, and elementary school.
+Retro5ive loves going to the local library, middle school, and elementary school.
 When our team goes to these local areas, we are determined to get students involved in the world of FIRST and STEAM.
-FIRST could always use bright, intelligent individuals who are committed to the sport
+FIRST could always use bright, creative individuals who are committed to the sport

 Retro5ive's Outreach Events